BIAndrews/nginx-compliance-config/README.md

 Creation Example:
 ~~~
-openssl dsaparam -out /etc/ssl/dsaparam.pem 4096 # A 4096 bit key will be considered strong for some time.
+sudo openssl dhparam -dsaparam -out /etc/ssl/dhparam.pem 4096 # A 4096 bit key will be considered strong for some time.
 ~~~

 ## ssl_trusted_certificate